Design of model Boger fluids with systematically controlled viscoelastic properties: INTRODUCTION

-In this article, we use the tools available from the classical literature of fluid viscoelasticity to design Boger fluids and control their rheological properties systematically.
-First, in \S~\ref{sec:Material characterization}, we discuss the fabrication methods for polyisobutylene-based Boger fluids and the applicability of the Zimm model for describing the rheology.
-Second, in \S~\ref{sec:IDENTIFYING DISCREPANCY BETWEEN THE THEORY AND A MODEL FLUID}, we identify and experimentally verify the scaling relationships~\cite{rubinstein2003polymer} between the rheological properties, i.e., shear modulus $G_0$, relaxation time $\tau$, polymer-solvent interaction parameter $\chi$, as well as the first normal stress difference coefficient $\psi_1$, and the fluid design parameters, i.e., polymer concentration $c$, polymer molecular weight $M$, and the solvent viscosity $\eta_\text{s}$.
-We also point out that the Zimm approximation~\cite{more2023rod} for $\psi_1=2\chi G_0\tau^2$ overestimates the actual $\psi_1$ by a constant factor $\delta=O(\chi)$, such that $\psi_{1,~\text{measured}}=\delta\psi_{1,~\text{predicted}}$.
-Lastly in \S~\ref{sec:Designing PIB Boger fluids with desired mechanical properties}, we introduce a framework to achieve target values for $G_0$, $\tau$, and $\psi_1$ by changing the fluid composition.
+In this article, we use the tools available from the classical literature of fluid viscoelasticity to design Boger fluids and systematically control their rheological properties.
+First, in \S\ref{sec:Material characterization}, we discuss the fabrication methods for polyisobutylene-based Boger fluids and the applicability of the Zimm model for describing the rheology.
+Second, in \S\ref{sec:IDENTIFYING DISCREPANCY BETWEEN THE THEORY AND A MODEL FLUID}, we identify and experimentally verify the scaling relationships~\cite{rubinstein2003polymer} between the rheological properties, i.e., shear modulus $G_0$, relaxation time $\tau$, the reciprocal of the polymer fractal dimension $\nu$, as well as the first normal stress difference coefficient $\psi_1$, and the fluid design parameters, i.e., polymer concentration $c$, polymer molecular weight $M$, and the solvent viscosity $\eta_\text{s}$.
+Note that $\nu$ in our work is introduced as a heuristic parameter within the Zimm framework, which is an `effective' parameter valid for the range of $M$ we explored.
+Lastly in \S\ref{sec:Designing PIB Boger fluids with desired mechanical properties}, we introduce a framework to achieve target values for $G_0$, $\tau$, and $\psi_1$ by changing the fluid composition.

 The ideas presented in this work can be useful in ways other than designing Boger fluids with target viscoelastic properties.
 For example, our approach can provide an alternative way of inferring/estimating viscoelastic properties of fluids, whose measurements are below the torque resolution of a shear rheometer, from the measured values of the viscoelastic properties of other fluids that provide higher torque readings.
 Furthermore, our method can be used to test theories for viscoelastic flows that are based on Oldroyd-B or FENE-P type models, which assume weak viscoelasticity and dilute polymer concentrations.
-This knowledge combined with other rheometrical methods may also allow inference of other material parameters; for example, our recent work~\cite{hu2025revealing} suggests that the characterization introduced here, combined with the capillary breakup rheometry (CaBER) method, can provide a measure of extensibility of polymer molecules.
+This knowledge combined with other rheometrical methods may also allow inference of other material parameters.
+For example, our recent work~\cite{hu2025revealing} suggests that the characterization introduced here, combined with the capillary breakup rheometry (CaBER) method, can provide a measure of extensibility of polymer molecules.